carolinnmartins/Wings-Stadium/README.md

 I created an event and ticketing system thinking as a project manager, responsible for business analysis and business improvement.

+This project aims to answer business questions such as:
+- Sales forecast and earnings by event;
+- Events with highest/lowest affluence?
+- Most lucrative seats?
+And sectors?
+- Sales per client, country and/or partner;
+- Ticket detailed information;

 To be able to set the relationships in data, I create an EER diagram with 11 tables, such as clients, country, seats, sectors, category, partners, events, artist, artist_event, tickets and ticket_sales